Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III): Contraction of the Finite PL Complex

 \subsection{The Main Theorem}

 \begin{theorem} If $M$ is closed in Theorem 4.2, then we can algorithmically make $M$ to be homeomorphic to a 3-sphere. \end{theorem}

 {\bf \it The Algorithmic Proof:}

 According to Theorem 4.2, a simply connected closed $2$-manifold (orientable) $B$ will split the $3$-manifold $M$ into two components $D$ and $D'$. $B$ is the common boundary of $D$ and $D'$. ($B$ was $S$ in Theorem 4.2.) $B$ only contains cells in $K$ which is the simplicial complex or PL-complex corresponding to $M$ in Euclidean space as defined previously.
+(Note that, elements of $B$ will only select from the simplicial complex $K$.)

 In this proof, there two major tasks: In the first part, we prove that $D$ and $D'$ are simply connected.
 In the second part, we prove that $D$ (and $D'$) is homeomorphic to a 3D-cell (or an $m$-cell) based on the first part of the proof.